Serverless event-based architectures with Azure Cosmos DB and Azure Functions

 To implement a serverless event-based flow, you need:

 - The monitored container: The monitored container is the Azure Cosmos container being monitored, and it stores the data from which the change feed is generated.
 Any inserts, updates to the monitored container are reflected in the change feed of the container.

 - The lease container: The lease container maintains state across multiple and dynamic serverless Azure Function instances and enables dynamic scaling.
-This lease container can be manually or automatically created by the Azure Functions trigger for Cosmos DB.
+You can create the lease container automatically with the Azure Functions trigger for Cosmos DB.
+You can also create the lease container manually.
 To automatically create the lease container, set the CreateLeaseCollectionIfNotExists flag in the configuration.
 Partitioned lease containers are required to have a

 /idpartition key definition.